paperscodeyouneed/An-DQN-based-Approach-for-Large-Scale-EVs-Charging-Scheduling/README.md

 ## Abstract
-    Abstract — With the rapid development of electric vehicles (EVs) industry, EV charging service becomes more and more important.
-Especially, in the case of suddenly drop of air temperature or open holidays that large-scale EVs seeking for charging devices at a short time.
-In such scenario, inefficient EV charging scheduling service may lead to a bad service quality, for example, long queueing times for EVs and unreasonable idling time for charging devices.
-To deal with this issue, this paper propose a Deep-Q-Network (DQN) based two-stage scheduling method for the large-scale EVs charging service.
-Fine-grained states with two delicate neural networks are proposed to optimize the sequencing of EVs and charging station (CS) arrangement.
-Two efficient algorithms are presented to obtain the optimal EVs charging scheme with a large-scale EVs charging demand.
-Three case studies show the superiority of our proposal, in terms of a high service quality (minimized average queuing time of EVs and maximized charging performance at both EV and CS sides) and achieve greater scheduling efficiency.
+    The surge charging demand of large-scale electric vehicles (EVs) in the rush hour or open holidays poses challenges to the EV charging management system.
+Unrea- sonable EV charging scheduling plan is definitely inefficient and might lead to the unsatisfactory of customers and providers of charging service.
+Therefore, it is important to manage the large-scale charging scheduling for improving the ser- vice quality of large-scale EV charging services.
+With this concern, an improved Deep Q-Network (DQN) based approach is proposed to find the optimal schedul- ing plan at the time of peak demand for EV charging.
+To obtain better global optimization ability and faster convergence speed, an improved noisy-dueling architecture which can make efficient use of experience knowledge about environ- ment to locate the global optimization / suboptimal is designed.
+The experiment results under a complex real city scenario showcases the advantages of our pro- posal in terms of well-performance on both calculation efficiency and scheduling efficiency.

 ## Notes